tom-a-young/sa-tech-test/video-processing/README.md

 ## Overview

 This solution uses Amazon MediaConvert to take new videos from the Video Bucket, convert them and store the streamable formats along with manifests in the Stream bucket.
-It will then notify users of new videos using an SNS topic connected to SES.

 ## Diagram